Is pain in your upper body holding you back from getting the strong legs needed to be a better wrestler??

-Listen, I’ll be one of the first to sing the praises of the squat and how it builds unbelievable strength for wrestling.
+Listen, I’ll be one of the first to sing the praises of the squat.
+The bottom line is that it builds unbelievable strength for wrestling.

-However, if in your quest to become stronger, you’re experiencing a lot of pain in your shoulders, elbows, and/or wrists (just take the picture to the right as an example and imagine the stress on those 3 joints) you may need to do some reevaluating.
+However, in your quest to become stronger, if you’re experiencing a lot of pain in your shoulders, elbows, and/or wrists, you may need to do some re-evaluating.

-So in this post I’m going to detail 3 strategies that will help take the stress off the joints in your upper body and get you back on track to building stronger legs without the pain that will ultimately lead to a decrease in performance.
+So in this post I’m going to detail 3 strategies that will help take the stress off the joints in your upper body.
+This should get you back on track to building stronger legs without the pain.
+Ultimately, you’ll get stronger, not be in as much pain, and, as a result, your performance will improve.

 1. Switch The Bar You’re Using